Secret Providers

 1Password Item Structure

-Your 1Password item fields should match the keys you reference:
+Your 1Password item fields should match the keys you reference.
+For the configuration above:

 SOPS Integration